-- the costs of securing manufacturing, packaging and labeling arrangements for development activities and commercial production, including API, drug substance and drug product material for use in pre-clinical studies, clinical trials, our compassionate use program and for use as commercial supply, as applicable; - the costs, timing and outcome of regulatory review of marketing applications for our drug candidates, including avapritinib for additional indications or in additional geographies; - the costs of maintaining, expanding or contracting for sales, marketing and distribution capabilities in connection with commercialization of AYVAKIT and any of our current or future drug candidates for which we receive marketing approval; - the success of our collaborations with Roche and CStone and our license agreement with Clementia, as well as our ability to establish and maintain additional collaborations, partnerships or licenses on favorable terms, if at all; - the achievement of milestones or occurrence of other developments that trigger payments under our collaboration agreements with Roche and CStone or license agreement with Clementia, or any collaboration, partnership or license agreements that we may enter into in the future; - the extent to which we are obligated to reimburse, or entitled to reimbursement of, research and development, clinical or other costs under future collaboration agreements, if any; - the extent to which we acquire or in-license other approved drugs, drug candidates or technologies and the terms of any such arrangements; - the success of our current or future collaborations for the development and commercialization of companion diagnostic tests; - the success of our commercialization efforts and market acceptance for AYVAKIT or any of our current or future drug candidates for which we receive marketing approval; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; and - the costs of continuing to expand our operations outside the U.S.
+- the success of our commercialization efforts and market acceptance for AYVAKIT/AYVAKYT, GAVRETO or any of our current or future drug candidates for which we receive marketing approval; - the costs of maintaining, expanding or contracting for sales, marketing and distribution capabilities in connection with commercialization of AYVAKIT/AYVAKYT, GAVRETO and any of our current or future drug candidates for which we receive marketing approval; - the costs of securing manufacturing, packaging and labeling arrangements for development activities and commercial production, including API, drug substance and drug product material for use in pre-clinical studies, clinical trials, our compassionate use program and for use as commercial supply, as applicable; - the scope, progress, results and costs of drug discovery, pre-clinical development, laboratory testing and clinical trials for our approved drugs and drug candidates; - the costs, timing and outcome of regulatory review of marketing applications for our drug candidates, including seeking marketing approval for avapritinib and pralsetinib for additional indications or in additional geographies; - the success of our collaborations with Roche and CStone and our license agreement with Clementia, as well as our ability to establish and maintain additional collaborations, partnerships or licenses on favorable terms, if at all; - the achievement of milestones or occurrence of other developments that trigger payments under our existing collaboration or license agreements, or any collaboration, partnership or license agreements that we may enter into in the future; - the extent to which we are obligated to reimburse, or entitled to reimbursement of, research and development, clinical or other costs under future collaboration agreements, if any; - the extent to which we acquire or in-license other approved drugs, drug candidates or technologies and the terms of any such arrangements; - the success of our current or future collaborations for the development and commercialization of companion diagnostic tests; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; and - the costs of continuing to expand our operations.

-Identifying potential drug candidates, conducting pre-clinical development and testing and clinical trials and, for any drug candidates that receive marketing approval, establishing and maintaining commercial infrastructure is a time-consuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data or results required to obtain additional marketing approvals, including for avapritinib for additional indications or in additional geographies, and achieve substantial revenues for any of our drugs that receive marketing approval, including for AYVAKIT in the U.S. In addition, AYVAKIT and any current or future drug candidates that receive marketing approvals, including AYVAKIT for additional indications or in additional geographies, may not achieve commercial success.
-Accordingly, we will need to continue to rely on additional financing to achieve our business objectives.
+Identifying potential drug candidates, conducting pre-clinical development and testing and clinical trials and, for any drug candidates that receive marketing approval, establishing and maintaining commercial infrastructure is a timeconsuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data or results required to obtain additional marketing approvals, including for avapritinib and pralsetinib for additional indications or in additional geographies, and achieve substantial revenues for any of our drugs that receive marketing approval, including for AYVAKIT/AYVAKYT and GAVRETO.
+In addition, our drugs and any current or future drug candidates that receive marketing approvals, including avapritinib or pralsetinib for additional indications or in additional geographies, may not achieve commercial success.
+Accordingly, we may need to rely on additional financing to achieve our business objectives.
 Adequate additional financing may not be available to us on acceptable terms, or at all.